Weighted Bounded Variation Revisited: Introduction

 The purpose of this article is to investigate spaces of functions of bounded variation under a change of measure.
 Recall that, roughly speaking, the space of bounded variation consists of functions whose distributional derivatives are Radon measures.
 Compared with Sobolev spaces, $BV$ spaces offer a more flexible framework, as they accommodate functions of a more singular nature—for instance, $f = \chi_E$ when $E$ has finite perimeter. $BV$ spaces have broad applications: they provide generalized solutions to certain PDEs and play a central role in the theory of surface measure and isoperimetric inequalities (see \cite{AFP},\cite{EG},\cite{G84}).
 The theory of $BV$ functions also plays a fundamental role in total variation denoising and in the Mumford–Shah functional, both of which are instrumental in various aspects of image processing and segmentation.
 For further applications, we refer the reader to \cite{HV75}.

 In this work, we study the weighted space $BV(w)$ associated with a weight $w$, which arises naturally as an extension of the weighted Sobolev space $W^{1,1}(w)$.
-Weighted $BV$ spaces have been considered by several authors; in particular, we emphasize the contributions of Baldi \cite{B} and \cite{C}.
+Weighted $BV$ spaces have been considered by several authors; in particular, we emphasize the contributions of Baldi \cite{B} and Camfield \cite{C}.
 While \cite{B} is a well-cited reference, our aim is to refine and extend the existing theory, filling in gaps to provide a more complete framework.
 Specifically, we present a systematic treatment of sets of finite $w$-perimeter, establish density theorems, and apply these results to GNS and isoperimetric inequalities.
-Our structure theorems differ in important respects from those of Baldi, and we pay special attention to the role of the weight: distinguishing between the case when $w$ is merely lower semicontinuous and when stronger conditions, such as $w \in A_1$, are required.
+Our structure theorems differ in important respects from those of Baldi, and we place particular emphasis on the role of the weight by distinguishing between the case where w is merely lower semicontinuous and the stronger setting in which w is both lower semicontinuous and belongs to $A_1$, a class we denote by $A_1^*$; see Section \ref{A1weights} for precise definitions.

+{On the other hand, Camfield \cite{C} provides many valuable contributions to the study of weighted $BV$ functions.
+For example, Camfield proves a characterization of functions of bounded weighted variation (see \cite[Theorem 2.1.5]{C}).
+We obtain this result using a different approach, but slightly expand on Camfield's result by providing characterizations of functions of locally bounded weighted variation and of functions of bounded weighted variation when the weight is bounded away from zero.
+Moreover, Camfield proves a smooth approximation result for Lipschitz weights (see \cite[Theorem 4.1.6]{C}).
+However, we prove a much more general smooth approximation result (see Theorem \ref{thm:EG5.3analogue} and Remark \ref{rmk:wapprox}) that subsumes Camfield's result.}

+{Our main contributions also include several significant improvements to the existing literature, in particular \cite{B}.
+First, we revisit the claimed generality of the results in \cite{B}, which are stated for $A_1^*$ weights.
+In particular, the approximation argument in \cite{B} is not fully transparent: it is unclear whether the natural Lipschitz approximations of lower semicontinuous functions preserve membership in $A_1^*$, whereas Baldi works initially with weights $w \in \Lipc \cap A_1^*$ and then extends to general $A_1^*$ weights.

+We establish a global Gagliardo--Nirenberg--Sobolev inequality for weighted $BV$ functions and arbitrary $A_1^*$ weights (see Theorem \ref{thm:GNSforweightedBV}), without the additional assumptions imposed in \cite{B}.
+In contrast, \cite[Theorem 4.2(ii)]{B} also proves a Gagliardo--Nirenberg--Sobolev inequality, but under stronger and somewhat unnatural restrictions on the weight (see Remark \ref{Baldifalse}).

+We further obtain a global isoperimetric inequality for sets of finite weighted perimeter under arbitrary $A_1^*$ weights (see Corollary \ref{cor:globalweightedisoperimetric}).
+Finally, we show that the space of weighted $BV$ functions admits an isometric embedding into the classical unweighted $BV$ space in one higher dimension.}